Office Hours Fall Quarter 2022

 Accept your financial aid

-We will notify you by email once you have an award.
+We will notify you by email when you have an award.
 We will send you instructions on how to accept your financial aid.